 "This league wouldn't be the same without Watts talking trash," said Campbell, who selected Tennessee's the first pick.
 Four coaches were present for the draft, which was held at feature H3 Sports tan-Smoky Mountain Brewery.
 Smith and Duncan made their pick via skype.
-Both were on vacation.
-"This is the first time that we've ever had coaches skype their picks in," Campbell Games will begin Wednesday night at Catholic High School.
+Both were on "This is the first time that we've ever had coaches skype their picks in," Campbell Games will begin Wednesday night at Catholic High School.
 Action tips off at 6 p.m. with Knoxville News-Sentinel taking Robert Hubbs III with on DeRoyal Industries.
 Gametime Sidekicks plays Rice Buick GMC at 7:30.
-The nightcap will gling with Tillman Industries Walden, who has coached in the league since its inception nearly a decade ago is again looking forward to being in the league.
+The nightcap will gling with Tillman Indus- Walden, who has coached in the league nearly a decade ago is again looking forward to being in the league.
 "For me, it's great to see the small college players compete against the big Division I players," he said.
 Barron is also ready to coach his team.
 "This is a great time of the year for us," he said.
 "It's a chance to get together with these guys and have a good time.
-It's a chance to see some good basketball at Catholic." imited - So Shop Early for the Best Selection mited and vary by store and available while quantities last.
-Due to our unique purchasing opportunities, quantities may be limited - So Sho QUANTITY RIGHTS RESERVED - Not all items available in all locations - Items are limited and vary
+It's a chance to see some good basketball at Catholic."